 Study Title Expanding national RAPid community Test evaluation capacity fOR COVID-19.
 Internal ref. no. / short title RAPid Testing fOR Covid-19 (RAPTOR-C19).
-Study registration https://doi.org/10.1186/ISRCTN14226970 Sponsor University of Oxford Joint Research Office Boundary Brook House, Churchill Drive Oxford OX3 7GB 01865 616480 ctrg@admin.ox.ac.uk Funder NIHR, UK Research and Innovation, Asthma UK, the British Lung Foundation, and the University of Oxford MSD COVID-19 Research Response Fund Study Design Prospective Parallel Diagnostic Accuracy Study Qualitative research, employing Focused ethnography methodology (embedded in RAPTOR-C19), including observation and informal interviewing Study Participants Community patients with suspected current COVID-19 For the qualitative component, HCPs/Clinicians administering Point-of-Care (POC) tests as part of RAPTOR-C19 diagnostic accuracy study, who give consent to participate, in settings which agree to take part Sample Size Dependent on POCT under evaluation and COVID-19 prevalence, but the range of expected participants is 500 to 1000 per test.
+Study registration https://doi.org/10.1186/ISRCTN14226970 Sponsor University of Oxford Joint Research Office Boundary Brook House, Churchill Drive Oxford OX3 7GB 01865 616480 ctrg@admin.ox.ac.uk Funder NIHR, UK Research and Innovation, Asthma UK, the British Lung Foundation, and the University of Oxford MSD COVID-19 Research Response Fund, Lumira DX UK Ltd, Roche Diagnostics International AG.
+Study Design Prospective Parallel Diagnostic Accuracy Study Qualitative research, employing Focused ethnography methodology (embedded in RAPTOR-C19), including observation and informal interviewing Study Participants Community patients with suspected current COVID-19 For the qualitative component, HCPs/Clinicians administering Point-of-Care (POC) tests as part of RAPTOR-C19 diagnostic accuracy study, who give consent to participate, in settings which agree to take part

-For the qualitative component, able to access/number of clinicions observe 12-15 tests, for each of clinicians. ans who give consent to particip ate.
-Would aim to Planned Study Period 04-JUN-2020 to 03-OCT-2022.
-For the qualitative component, (fitting with RAPTOR-C19 timeling) p to 03.10.2022 Planned Recruitment period 04-JUN-2020 to 30-JUN-2022.
-For the qualitative component, (fitting with RAPTOR-C19 timeling) p to 30.06.2022 Objectives Outcome Measures Timepoint(s) Primary Assess the diagnostic accuracy of multiple current and emerging point-of-care tests (POCTS) for active SARS-COV-2 infection in the community setting.
+Sample Size Dependent on POCT under evaluation and prevalence of respiratory viruses applicable to respiratory multiplex POCTs which incorporate SARS-CoV-2, but the range of expected participants is 500 to 1000 per test.
+For the qualitative component, this is dependent on number of sites researcher is able to access/number of clinicians who give consent to participate.
+Would aim to observe 12-15 tests, for each of the POC tests administered by participating clinicians.
+Planned Study Period O4-JUN-2020 to 30June 2023.
+For the qualitative component, as soon as approval is granted up to 03.10.2022 (fitting with RAPTOR-C19 timeline).
+Planned Recruitment period 04-JUN-2020 to 31- May2022.
+For the qualitative component, as soon as approval is granted up to 30.06.2022 (fitting with RAPTOR-C19 timeline).
+Objectives Outcome Measures Timepoint(s) Primary Assess the diagnostic accuracy of multiple current and emerging point-of-care tests (POCTS) for active SARS-COV-2 infection in the community setting.
 1. Standard diagnostic accuracy of (POCTS) for active SARS-COV-2 infection with reference to the UK Health Security Agency reference standard or equivalent.
 Baseline visit